Marian-Vittek/raspilot/README.md

 gyroscope; HC-SR04 distance sensor; any NMEA GPS sensor and others.
 It implements PWM and DSHOT 150 protocols to control motor ESCs.
 To see all supported hardware go through subdirectories under 'tool' directory.
-If your hardware is not there, it is quite easy to add new hardware to Raspilot.
+If your hardware is not there, it is quite easy to add it.
 All you need to do is to hack a demo example that comes with the sensor and make it to print measurements to the standard output.

 ### Getting Started